karanmanghani/HelloSAM/README.md

 # HelloSAM

-This Student Attendance Management(SAM) project was developed during the Unscript-2k18 within 24 hours Hackathon for which we won the 2nd prize.
+The Student Attendance Management project (HelloSAM) was developed during the Unscript-2k18 hackathon for which our team won the 2nd prize.

+## Main Features

+1.Biometric Attendance

+2.Manual Attendance

+3.Attendance Reports using Bar Chart and Pie Chart(using ChartJS)

+4.Generating Excel File for Lecture Attendance Summary(for Teachers)

+5.File Upload feature for adding Circulars

+6.Generating PDF Results(using dompdf)

+7.SMS on Student Admission (using Twilio)

+8.Email on Student Admission or Addition of new Teachers(using PHPMailer)

 ## Technologies Used